 Please make your own flight reservations to Porto [OPO].

-Trip Package rate will be adjusted if you choose to room elsewhere.
+Trip Package rate can be adjusted if you choose to room elsewhere, or want your own room at Pousada.

 TO RESERVE YOUR SPACE: Write to firstname.lastname@example.org

-More on what to bring and what to expect will be provided upon receipt of balance due.
+More on what to bring and what to expect will be provided upon receipt of deposit.

 Portuguese participants may pay in Euros or dollars on first day but please RSVP to hold space.

-Marianne Rogoff is the author of the memoir Silvie’s Life (Zenobia Press, 1995), which was translated by Gradiva, Lisbon, in 2006, Love Is Blind in One Eye: 7 Stories (Shebooks, 2016), and many travel stories, essays, and book reviews.
-She also teaches Writing & Literature to creative writers and visual artists at California College of the Arts, and has been leading Studio-Workshop Trips to exotic locales since 2004.
+DR. MARIANNE ROGOFF is the author of the memoir Silvie’s Life (Zenobia Press, 1995), which was translated by Gradiva, Lisbon, in 2006, Love Is Blind in One Eye: 7 Stories (Shebooks, 2016), of which six were nominated for the Pushcart Prize, and many travel stories, essays, and book reviews.
+Her novella-in-flash Apprehension made the Short List for the International Bath Flash Fiction Award in 2017.
+She teaches Writing & Literature at California College of the Arts, and has been leading Studio-Workshop Trips for Writers since 2004.

 Join Marianne Rogoff in San Francisco for monthly Saturday Salons and occasional Weekend Story Intensives.